tokyapp/toky-phone-js-sdk/README.md

   /* The list of available devices, and can be used to switch devices */ console.log(Client.inputs, Client.outputs)

-  /* List current available devices */
-  console.log(`Selected input: ${Client.selectedInputDevice.name}`)
+  /* List current selected devices, input and output respectively */ console.log(`Selected input: ${Client.selectedInputDevice.name}`)
   console.log(`Selected ouput: ${Client.selectedOutputDevice.name}`)
 })